Nutritional value of granulated honey vs liquid raw honey

 Interesting question, but I'm afraid I don't have a real good answer for you.
 I'll do a little guessing, though.

-My guess is that granulated (crystallized) honey is roughly equivalent nutritionally to liquid honey by measure.
+is that granulated (crystallized) honey is roughly equivalent nutritionally to liquid honey by measure.
 A tablespoon of granulated honey would be about the same as a tablespoon of liquid honey.

 I base that guess upon the assumption that granulated honey is not substantially changed from liquid honey, as evidenced by the fact that granulated honey can be converted back to liquid by warming it.
 (This assumes, of course, that the granulated honey has not fermented, which sometimes happens.)